frederic-perez/AmE-dictionary/data/idioms.md

 __of a kind__ _You are two of a kind._
 __of a lifetime__ Used to describe something extremely exceptional, important, or enjoyable that isn’t likely to occur again. _They offered me the chance of a lifetime to travel the world and write about my experiences abroad._ _She must first unravel an unsolved murder, or lose this opportunity of a lifetime._
 __of all things__
-__of late__ _adv_ :four: In recent times; lately.
+__of late__ _adv_ :five: In recent times; lately.
 You use of late to refer to an event or state of affairs that happened or began to exist a short time ago. _Their number have, indeed, been dropping of late._ _Syn_ recently, just now, in recent times, not long ago :es: últimamente _His work of late has not been up to par._ _He seems rather unhappy of late.
 I hope nothing is wrong. __The Nationals (18-10) are atop a division dominated by the Phillies of late._
 __of no account__ :three: Of no or very little importance, significance, or worth. _Sure, his writing is OK, but he only published a few articles in some tiny magazine of no account._
 __of one’s own accord__ Voluntarily.
 __of the sort__
+__off (one’s) case__ No longer a source of constant pressure; not nagging one anymore. _We need to do something to get the boss off our case._
+__off key__
 __off the charts__
 __off the clock__ :two::hammer:
+__off the cuff__ (off-the-cuff) Casually and spontaneously; without planning or preparation.
+Often hyphenated.
 __off the hook__ :three::hammer: _I let you off the hook._
 __off the rails__ In an abnormal or malfunctioning condition, as in _Her political campaign has been off the rails for months._ The phrase occurs commonly with go, as in _Once the superintendent resigned, the effort to reform the school system went off the rails._ This idiom alludes to the rails on which trains run; if a train goes off the rails, it stops or crashes.
-__off to the races__ :two: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
+__off to the races__ :three: An expression characterizing the activity or excitement that is just beginning; [we are] leaving for something interesting or exciting. _The tour bus is out in front waiting and we’ve said goodbye to everyone.
 Looks like we’re off to the races._
 __off to the side__
 __off work__
 __off-kilter__ :five::hammer: